SchmidtDSE/afscgap/README.md

 <br>

 #### Cached hauls
 If desired, a cached set of hauls data can be used instead.
-It must be a a list of [Haul objects](https://pyafscgap.org/devdocs/afscgap/model.html#Haul) and can be passed like so:
+It must be a list of [Haul objects](https://pyafscgap.org/devdocs/afscgap/model.html#Haul) and can be passed like so:

 ```
 import csv